-In many cases, treaties and other international agreements establish frameworks that govern cooperative activities with other countries but leave to the discretion of the parties whether to engage in any such activities.
+In many cases, treaties and other international agreements establish frameworks that govern cooperative activities with other countries, but leave to the discretion of the parties whether to engage in any such activities.
 In other cases, the agreements may contemplate specific cooperative activities, but create no present or contingent obligations to engage in them.
 Cooperative activities relevant to these treaties and other international agreements fall under the first category, which does not result in the U.S. government incurring any financial liability.
 Since these treaties and other international agreements have no financial impact, they are not reported or disclosed in this Financial Report.

 Some treaties and other international agreements fall under the second category, and involve a present obligation, and therefore result in liability recognition.
 Such present obligation may relate to the U.S. government providing financial and inkind support, including assessed contributions, voluntary contributions, grants, and other assistance to international organizations in which it participates as a member.
-Examples of such agreements include those that establish international organizations under which the U.S. government provides foreign assistance funds to other countries; and claims settlement agreements under which the U.S. government agrees to pay specific sums of money to settle claims.
-For further information related to treaties and other international agreements that fall under the second category, refer to Note 19-Commitments.
+Examples of such agreements include those that establish international organizations under which the U.S. government undertakes obligations to pay assessed dues to the organization; grant agreements under which the U.S. government provides foreign assistance funds to other countries; and claims settlement agreements under which the U.S. government agrees to pay specific sums of money to settle claims.
+For additional information related to treaties and other international agreements that fall under the second category, refer to Note 19-Commitments.

 The last category encompasses those treaties or other international agreements which result in contingencies that may require recognition or disclosure in the financial statements.
 Such contingencies may stem from commitments in a treaty or other international agreement to provide goods, services, or financial support when a future event occurs, or from litigation, claims, or assessments forged by other parties to the agreement.
+For additional information related to treaties and other international agreements that fall under the last category, refer to Note 20-Contingencies.

-Z. Public-Private Partnerships
+AA.
+Public-Private Partnerships

 Federal P3s are risk-sharing arrangements or transactions with expected lives greater than five years between public and private sector entities.
 Such arrangements or transactions provide a service or an asset for government and/or general public use where in addition to the sharing of resources, each party shares in the risks and rewards of said arrangements or transactions.
-The P3s that are deemed material to the consolidated financial statements and have met the criteria of SFFAS No. 49, Public Private Partnerships, are disclosed.
-For more details on P3s, see Note 26-Public Private Partnerships.
+The P3s that are deemed material to the consolidated financial statements and have met the criteria of SFFAS No. 49, Public-Private Partnerships, are disclosed.
+See Note 27-Public-Private Partnerships for additional information.